 - Option group: Leave the default value.
 Amazon RDS uses option groups to enable and configure additional features.
 For more information, see Working with Option Groups.

-This option is not available in the free tier.
+Encryption: This option is not available in the Free Tier.
 For more information, see Encrypting Amazon RDS Resources.

 - Backup retention period: You can choose the number of days to retain the backup you take.
 For this tutorial, set this value to 1 day.